 a.
 Elders shall work under the direction of the bishop.

 b.
 Elders are authorized to officiate at funerals and weddings, and to administer the ordinances of baptism and communion.

 c.
 No ordained elder is guaranteed a pastoral assignment in the denomination.

 4. Continuing Education for Elders

-All elders who are actively serving in a local church are required to fulfill the continuing education requirements outlined in chapter 12.
+a.
+All elders who are actively serving in a local church are required to fulfill the continuing education requirements outlined in the chapter “Ministerial Education.”